How to Train Your Advisor: Steering Black-Box LLMs with Advisor Models: Evaluation

-A key benefit of the modular \Sys{} architecture is its inherent robustness against catastrophic forgetting.
+Another benefit of the modularity of \Sys{} is its inherent robustness against catastrophic forgetting.
 Unlike direct fine-tuning, which can degrade a model's general capabilities~\citep{luo2025empirical,zhu2024iterative,zhang2023balancing}, our approach preserves the student model's weights, leaving its core competencies unaltered.

-We demonstrate this robustness in Figure \ref{fig:robustness}.
-First, we take an \Sys{} system trained to optimize for stylistic preferences on math solutions and evaluate the correctness of its generated solutions.
-The resulting accuracy is statistically indistinguishable from the unadvised baseline, showing that optimizing for a preference within a domain does not harm performance on the primary objective.
-More strikingly, this robustness extends even to \textbf{out-of-domain advisors}.
-When we evaluate an \Sys{} system that was heavily optimized for an entirely unrelated task (review length), the system's math solution accuracy remains statistically unchanged from the baseline.
-This demonstrates that the student model's performance is not degraded even when receiving potentially irrelevant advice, highlighting the system's resilience.
+Figure \ref{fig:robustness} demonstrates this robustness.
+We take the \Sys{} pipelines trained on Math Solutions and Review Length (from Section \ref{sec:preference}) and show their correctness on the MATH-500 dataset~\citep{lightman2023lets} is essentially the same as the unadvised baseline.
+This indicates that \Sys{} training does not affect performance on un-optimized objectives, even when there is strong contextual overlap (as is the case for Math Solutions and accuracy on MATH-500).
+We provide further experiments highlighting the robustness of our system with frontier models in Appendix \ref{app:frontier_robustness}.